 Daniel Streim has a diverse practice that includes corporate compliance counseling, government investigations and regulatory enforcement actions, and complex business litigation.
 Dan has worked with clients across a wide array of industries, including tech, health care, and finance.

 Dan represents industry-leading companies in sensitive and high-value disputes and compliance matters.
 He regularly counsels clients on regulatory and compliance issues involving fraud, anti-money laundering, corruption, securities and corporate governance, and antitrust.
 He has substantial experience representing companies and individuals in investigations, government enforcement actions, and complex business litigation matters, including in the areas of securities, financial services, and antitrust and competition.

 Dan also assists clients in developing corporate compliance programs, preparing risk assessments, and conducting pre-acquisition and third-party due diligence.
-In particular, Dan advises clients on compliance with the Bank Secrecy Act and state anti-money laundering laws.
-He helps financial institutions navigate an increasingly complex and aggressive enforcement environment, and regularly counsels clients--in particular financial technology companies--on federal and state licensing and anti-money laundering requirements for money transmitters
+In particular, Dan advises clients on compliance with anti-fraud rules, the Bank Secrecy Act and state anti-money laundering laws, and the Foreign Corrupt Practices Act.
+He has particular expertise helping financial institutions--including financial technology companies--navigate increasingly complex anti-money laundering requirements.